Find out how companies use risk factors such as your age, health, occupation and hobbies to calculate the cost of life insurance.

 For example, a pilot will probably have more expensive premiums than an office worker.

 Most insurers will offer optional extras that you can add to your life insurance.
-A good example is critical illness cover.
+A good example is critical illness insurance.
 Sometimes it’s integrated, but you usually add it on.
 But as with all extras, you’ll pay more if you want to cover for diagnoses of serious illnesses too.

 The higher the risk of your insurer needing to pay out, the higher your premium.
 Even so, there are some things you can do to get a cheaper premium: